youyifong/dense_cell_segmentation/README.md

 # Summary

-- Cellpose training and prediction are implemented in shell scripts, run on Linux.
-- DeepCell training and prediction are implemented in jupyter notebooks, run on Linux.
-- CellSeg prediction is implemented in jupyter noteook, run on Windows.
-- Pytorch MR-CNN training and prediction are implementedin in shell scripts (pthmrcnn_train_eval.sh, not the jacs repo), run on Linux.
-- Mask_R_CNN-TF2 training is implemented in pythons scripts.

 - The AP results are saved in csv files under the APresults folder.
 Tabular and graphical summary of the results are made with summary.R
 - images/training_resized is 2x, images/training_resized is 1.54x, both are 2-dimensional H x W. images/training_resized_3chan is H x W x 3.
 - See installation notes.txt for more info on how to run code.

 # Cellpose training

+Cellpose training and prediction are implemented in shell scripts, run on Linux.
 All training is done for 500 epochs.
 Cellpose training is repeated three times with seeds 0,1,2.

-- Results in Section 2 are obtained with cellpose_pred_model_zoo.sh.
+- Results for pretrained models are obtained with cellpose_pred_model_zoo.sh.
-- Results in Section 3 are obtained with cellpose_train_pred_loop.sh, which calls cellpose_train_pred.sh.
-- Results in Section 4 are obtained with cellpose_train_pred_seeds.sh, which calls cellpose_train_pred.sh.
+- Results for fine-tuned models and optimizing Cellpose are obtained with cellpose_train_pred_loop.sh and cellpose_train_pred_seeds.sh.

 # DeepCell training

+DeepCell training and prediction are implemented in jupyter notebooks, run on Linux.
 DeepCell_tn_nuclear_Kxx.ipynb all train with K' training images, starting from a model trained with Tissuenet 1.0 nuclear data.
 All training is done for 200 epochs.

 - DeepCell_tn_nuclear_K1a.ipynb trains with images that are cut into 7x4 non-overlapping 512x512 patches.
     Best mAP 0.37 at mpp=1.